LIVE

 Cons

 Think of the Barikade as the Vaultek V20i’s younger sibling.
-It’s cheaper, a little thinner gauge, and skips the Bluetooth connectivity.
+It’s cheaper, actually uses thicker 14-gauge steel than the V20i’s 16-gauge, but skips the Bluetooth connectivity and anti-pry design.
 But it still has Vaultek’s biometric sensor, decent build quality, and the same basic design DNA.
 For $150, you’re getting a biometric steel safe from one of the best brands in the game.

 I tested one as a car safe for about three months.
 The fingerprint reader worked well, maybe not quite as responsive as the V20i but still faster than punching a keypad.
 The interior LED was a nice touch for nighttime use.
 Pre-drilled mounting holes made cable installation simple.

 If $280 for a V20i is too rich for your blood but you still want biometric access, the Barikade is the sweet spot.
-You give up the app and some steel thickness.
+You give up the app and Bluetooth alerts.
 You keep the fingerprint scanner and Vaultek’s reliability.
 Fair trade.

 Best For: Budget-minded buyers who want biometric access without the premium Vaultek price tag.